microsoft/gatk4-data-processing/README.md

 ### Important Note :
 - The provided JSON is meant to be a ready to use example JSON template of the workflow.
 It is the user’s responsibility to correctly set the reference and resource input variables using the [GATK Tool and Tutorial Documentations](https://software.broadinstitute.org/gatk/documentation/).
-- Relevant reference and resources bundles can be accessed in [Resource Bundle](https://software.broadinstitute.org/gatk/download/bundle).
-- Runtime parameters are optimized for Broad's Google Cloud Platform implementation.
-- For help running workflows on the Google Cloud Platform or locally please view the following tutorial [(How to) Execute Workflows from the gatk-workflows Git Organization](https://software.broadinstitute.org/gatk/documentation/article?id=12521).
-- The following material is provided by the GATK Team.
-Please post any questions or concerns to one of our forum sites : [GATK](https://gatkforums.broadinstitute.org/gatk/categories/ask-the-team/) , [FireCloud](https://gatkforums.broadinstitute.org/firecloud/categories/ask-the-firecloud-team) or [Terra](https://broadinstitute.zendesk.com/hc/en-us/community/topics/360000500432-General-Discussion) , [WDL/Cromwell](https://gatkforums.broadinstitute.org/wdl/categories/ask-the-wdl-team).
 - Please visit the [User Guide](https://software.broadinstitute.org/gatk/documentation/) site for further documentation on our workflows and tools.

 ### LICENSING :